briatte/dsr/README.md

 # Credits

-The last time I had a chance to build such a course was [ten years ago, with Ivaylo Petev](https://f.briatte.org/teaching/ida/).
+The last time I had a chance to build such a course was [ten years ago](https://f.briatte.org/teaching/ida/), with [Ivaylo D. Petev](https://www.ipetev.org/).
 Some of the inspiration for this course dates back to that time.

 In the meantime, I have taught [a few other quantitative methods courses](https://f.briatte.org/teaching/#quanti), including some tutorials and guest lectures for [Jan Rovny's own courses](https://jan-rovny.squarespace.com/teaching).
 Some of the material for this course comes from those other ones.

+Some thanks go to [Kim Antunez](https://antuki.github.io/apropos/), who will be soon teaching her own version of this course, and who suggested some of the readings that made it to my own list.

 Some thanks also go to [Joël Gombin](https://github.com/joelgombin) and [Timothée Gidoin](https://github.com/gidoin), who inspired and helped with a first draft of this course, six years before it actually ran for the first time.